Eye Allergy (cont.)

 When you open your eyes, the conjunctiva becomes directly exposed to the environment without the help of a filtering system such as the cilia, the hairs commonly found in the nose.

 Approximately 54 million people, about 20% of the U.S. population, have symptoms of allergies.
 Almost half of these people have allergic eye disease.

-People who are more susceptible to allergic eye disease are those with a history of allergic rhinitis and atopic dermatitis and those with a strong family and/or personal history of allergy.
-Symptoms usually appear before the age of 30.
+People who are more susceptible to allergic eye disease are those with a health history of allergic rhinitis and atopic dermatitis and those with a strong family and/or personal history of allergy.
+Symptoms and signs usually appear before the age of 30.

-The scenario for developing allergy symptoms is much the same for the eyes as that for the nose.
+The scenario for developing allergy symptoms and signs is much the same for the eyes as that for the nose.
 Allergens cause the allergy antibody IgE to coat numerous mast cells in the conjunctiva.
 Upon reexposure to the allergen, the mast cell is prompted to release histamine and other mediators.
-The result is itching, burning, and runny eyes that become red and irritated due to inflammation, which results in congestion.
+The result is itching, burning, and runny eyes that become red and irritated due to inflammation, which results in congestion and discomfort.
 The eyelids may swell, even to the point of closing altogether.
 Sometimes, the conjunctiva swells with fluid and protrudes from the surface of the eye, resembling a "hive" on the eye.
 These reactions may also induce light sensitivity.
 Typically, both eyes are affected by an allergic reaction.
 Occasionally, only one eye is involved, particularly when only one eye is rubbed with an allergen, as this causes mast cells to release more histamine.

 Get breaking medical news.